3 Ways to Unlock BitLocker Without Password & Recovery Key

 • Cloud storage – Many users save important information on cloud storage services, including their BitLocker recovery keys.
 For instance, you can recover your BitLocker key from OneDrive.

-If you’ve forgotten the password to encrypt your hard drive and you don’t have a recovery key stored anywhere else, you’re out of luck.
+If you’ve forgotten the password to encrypt your hard drive and don’t have a recovery key stored anywhere else, you’re out of luck.
 There’s no way for you to access any of its contents without losing your data.

 How do I unlock BitLocker if I forgot my password and recovery key?